coderefinery/git-collaborative/content/distributed.md

 ### Shorter route

-Remotes are aliases.
-We can use remote URLs directly.
+`Remote` are aliases.
+We can use the URLs a remote directly.

+A remote is tracked repository. `remote` is a Git keyword as in `git remote`.
+We can use the URL of a tracked repository directly instead of aliases like `origin` or `upstream`.

 Here we pull from the central repo and push to our fork (replace with the repository you forked if needed):